 \subsection{An Interpolation-Based Decoding Approach for ILRS Codes}

-In the previous subsection we derived a Loidreau--Overbeck-like probabilistic unique decoder for \ac{ILRS} codes that requires at most $\oh{\intOrder n^\omega}$ operations in $\Fqm$.
-We now derive a fast Wachter-Zeh--Zeh-like~\cite{wachter2014list} interpolation-based decoding scheme for~\ac{ILRS} codes which can either be used as a list decoder (with not necessarily polynomial-time list size) or as probabilistic unique decoder, which either returns a unique solution (if it exists) or a decoding failure, requiring only $\softoh{\intOrder^\omega\OMul{n}}$ operations in $\Fqm$.
-Since $\OMul{n}\in\oh{n^{1.635}}$ (see~\eqref{eq:comp_OMul_Fqm}) and for most applications we have that $\intOrder\ll n$, the proposed interpolation-based decoder is faster compare to the Loidreau--Overbeck-like decoder from Section~\ref{subsec:LO_dec_ILRS}.
+In the previous subsection we derived an \ac{LOlike} probabilistic unique decoder for \ac{ILRS} codes that requires at most $\oh{\intOrder n^\omega}$ operations in $\Fqm$(see Theorem~\ref{thm:LO_decoder_ILRS}).
+We now derive a fast Wachter-Zeh--Zeh-like~\cite{wachter2014list} interpolation-based decoding scheme for~\ac{ILRS} codes which can either be used as a list decoder (with not necessarily polynomial-time list size) or as probabilistic unique decoder, which either returns a unique solution (if it exists) or a decoding failure.
+In the course of this section we will derive the main result which is stated in Theorem~\ref{thm:list_dec_ILRS}.